-I remember dreams about being dressed as a girl as I approached puberty; I wore gorgeous lace dresses, or nightdresses and my first erotic dreams – before I really knew what erotic dreams were – involved being dressed as a girl.
-I remember waking up with vivid afterimages in my mind, and being disturbed by both the intensity of the memories and the growing sense that I wasn’t “supposed” to feel such intense pleasure at being feminised.
-As puberty set in, my conscious thoughts began to be flooded with urges to cross-dress, and whenever I was home alone I began to experience the urge to borrow items from my mother, or sister, and experience an hour or two of feminine bliss, before later being wracked with self-reproach for my peculiarity.
+I remember dreams about being dressed as a girl as I approached puberty; I remember waking up with vivid afterimages in my mind, and being disturbed by both the intensity of the memories and the growing sense that I wasn’t “supposed” to feel such intense pleasure at being feminised.
+As puberty set in, and my developing body began to differentiate itself as masculine, my conscious thoughts began to be flooded with urges to cross-dress, and whenever I was home alone I began to experience the urge to borrow items from my mother, or sister, and experience an hour or two of feminine bliss, before later being wracked with self-reproach for my peculiarity.
 In those days there was no internet, and the only sources of information were books, magazines and TV.
 The only transvestite regularly on our TV screens was Dick Emery; as far as I was aware, there was nobody else in the world who had this peculiar desire to dress as a member of the opposite sex.
 Although I can’t remember talking about transvestitism with anybody, Dick Emery’s cross-dressing personas were the butt of humour, and in adolescence, young people are keenly aware of gender distinctions.
 While I did not understand my urges, it was clear that they were peculiar and reprehensible – at least to society at large.
 But try as I might, I could not stop myself and if anything, the urges grew more intense.
 I remember, at the age of eighteen, my parents going on holiday with my siblings and leaving me at home alone.
 I had a job for the summer, and spent a substantial part of a week’s pay on lingerie in Marks and Spencer before going home, shaving off all my body hair, and then getting dressed.
 My sister had a couple of beautiful floral cotton dresses from Laura Ashley, bought for weddings; I picked one in pink and blue, and remember standing in front of the mirror feeling like a perfect princess.

 Just as I began to develop a more determined sense of self-expression however, I also began to wrestle with the sense that it was deeply peculiar to do this.
 In the 1980s, our world was much less liberal than it is now.
 In my teens, I had no knowledge of anybody else who experienced these peculiar urges.
 I became determined to cure myself.
 By twenty-one, I felt the job was done, and all urges to cross-dress were firmly consigned to history.
 The following year I fell madly in love, and two years later was married.
 If I had thought about cross-dressing at that time, which I didn’t, it would have been merely that it was an embarrassing developmental phase of adolescence that was firmly in the past.